Brown tail moth

 If attempting to prune out winter tents:

-• Wear appropriate protective clothing, which will ensure that there is no contact between the irritant hairs and the skin.
+• wear appropriate protective clothing, which will ensure that there is no contact between the irritant hairs and the skin.
 If possible garments should be made tight at the wrists and ankles.

-• Use gloves, a hood, goggles, boots and a dust mask to ensure that bare skin is covered.
+• use gloves, a hood, goggles, boots and a dust mask to ensure that bare skin is covered

-• If you are using a ladder, make sure that it is fit for purpose and that someone can hold it steady.
+• if you are using a ladder, make sure that it is fit for purpose and that someone can hold it steady

-• The caterpillars emerge particularly during warm weather and can be treated when they are out of their nests using a chemical spray.
+• the caterpillars emerge particularly during warm weather and can be treated when they are out of their nests using a chemical spray.
 The most suitable and widely available chemical is called a Pyrethoid and is sold under various names at garden centres and chain stores.
 It is not effective when the caterpillars return to their nests in the evening and during bad weather.
 At these times it is much better to physically remove the nest using secateurs to cut them and drop them into a plastic bag.
-The bag should then be sealed and either burnt, if it is safe to do so, or sealed in a second plastic bag and put in your bin.
+The bag should then be sealed and either burnt, if it is safe to do so, or sealed in a second plastic bag and put in your bin

-You are advised not to attempt to deal with an infestation if you are
+You are advised not to attempt to deal with an infestation if you are:

 • asthmatic